 Pursuing a specialist role in dentistry can offer rewarding opportunities at any stage of your career.
-For practicing professionals, developing a specialization can help to take your career to a higher level and prepare you to open your own specialty dental practice in the future.
-For students, whether are pursuing a Doctor of Dental Surgery (DDS) or a Doctor of Medicine in Dentistry (DMD), there are several career specializations to consider as you decide whether to complete your dental degree and look for your first job or continue your schooling to become a specialist.
+For practicing professionals, developing a specialization can help to take your career to a higher level and prepare you to open your specialty dental practice in the future.
+Whether you are pursuing a Doctor of Dental Surgery (DDS) or a Doctor of Medicine in Dentistry (DMD), there are several career specializations to consider as you decide whether to complete your dental degree and look for your first job or continue your schooling to become a specialist.

 A general Dentist often operates in a private dental practice providing general care and some advanced services to patients, often in a local community.
 A general Dentist may refer patients to specialists in certain situations but is equipped to handle the full range of basic dental care.
 Operating a general practice can allow you to get to know generations of patients from the surrounding area.

 An associate general Dentist performs the same responsibilities but provides services in an office owned by another Dentist.

 A Pediatric Dentist serves the unique dental care needs of children.
 While generally performing the same services as a General Dentist, the pediatric specialization allows you to focus on younger patients needing a robust dental hygiene foundation and guidance in forming good habits.

 Pediatric Dentists split their focus between preventative and therapeutic services since their patients often have the best opportunities to secure a lifetime of dental health through proper attention and care at an early age.
 Younger patients can also provide the best opportunities to identify and diagnose signs of underlying disease such as congenital heart defects that can manifest through oral health issues.